Jimbno/UU-Tex/README.md

 # UU-Tex
-This pack mainly focuses on retexturing GT5U, specifically GTNH's version.
+This packs main focus is retexturing GT5U, specifically GTNH's version.

-This includes circuits, crafting components (ie motors, pistons, etc,), multiblocks (including GT++, TecTech, Goodgenerator, etc,).

-So far most blocks in base GT have been retextured, as well as items, the goal is to completely retexture base GT, then all other GT5U related mods.
+So far most base GT blocks and items have been retextured.
+The goal is to completely retexture base GT, then all other GT5U related mods.

 # Images